-As part of your full blood count, you will receive a breakdown of the following components of your blood:
+As part of your blood health profile, you will receive a breakdown of the following components of your blood:

 Haemoglobin is a protein which helps transport oxygen to your organs through your bloodstream.
 It also gives red blood cells their colour.

 Platelets are cell fragments in your blood which help blood to clot.
 They are made in our bone marrow along with red and white blood cells, and are also known as thrombocytes.